National Non-Domestic Rates (NNDR)

-Once a property is occupied, the exemption will cease, though any period of occupation for a period of not more than six weeks is disregarded for exemption purposes.
+Once a property is occupied, the exemption will cease.
+Any periods of occupation of not more than six weeks are disregarded for exemption purposes.

 - An industrial property is deemed to be complete on 1 May, and remains unoccupied until 1 December.
 From 1 May to 31 October it falls within the six month unoccupied exemption category, therefore there will be no charge.
 From 1 November the owner will be liable for a 100% charge and then from 1 December the occupier will be liable for a 100% charge.